GFiaMon/lab-resolving-git-conflicts/your-code/about-me.md

 # Who am I

-* I was born in Venezuela but moved to Algarve when I was 13.
+*I was born in Argentina but moved to Europe when I was 19.
-* I have a PhD in Neuroscience but have no intention of staying in academia.
+*I a Masters in Media Arts and technology and also a Bachelor in Sound Engineering.
-* I have some experience analyzing data from my own experiments but no formal training whatsoever.
+*I do not have experience analyzing data, but worked all my life with technology

 # Why am I here